Aton Health Logo

 Participation is simple, but will vary slightly depending on eligibility cohort.

-If particpants have had a recent diagnosis of colorectal cancer, they will need to provide a self-collected stool sample as well as a simple blood draw, (we will arrange for this to be done in the convenience and privacy of their own home), at least 7 days after the coloscopy, but before any treatment for their colorectal cancer or advanced adenoma diagnosis begins (ie. surgery, chemotherapy).
+If participants have had a recent diagnosis of colorectal cancer, they will need to provide a self-collected stool sample as well as a simple blood draw, (we will arrange for this to be done in the convenience and privacy of their own home), at least 7 days after the coloscopy, but before any treatment for their colorectal cancer or advanced adenoma diagnosis begins (ie. surgery, chemotherapy).

-If particpants have a recent diagnosis of advanced neoplasm or are scheduled for routine colonoscopy, they will need to provide a self-collected stool sample as well as a blood draw, (we will arrange for this to be done in the convenience and privacy of their own home), before any bowel prep begins.
+If participants have a recent diagnosis of advanced neoplasm or are scheduled for routine colonoscopy, they will need to provide a self-collected stool sample as well as a blood draw, (we will arrange for this to be done in the convenience and privacy of their own home), before any bowel prep begins.

 Participants may also be asked to complete a questionnaire about their experience with the blood and/or stool collections.